 Can I Drive a Rental Truck Without Car Insurance?

-It depends on the rental truck company.
-But whether or not they force you to buy rental insurance, you definitely should.
+It depends on the rental truck company, but whether or not they force you to buy rental insurance, you definitely should.

 One way to think about this is to understand that rental truck coverage itself technically is not insurance–it’s a waiver.
 By purchasing coverage, the rental truck company agrees not to come after you for any financial damage you do to their truck.
 Ask yourself if you really want to risk entering a costly legal battle with a large company before you think about foregoing coverage.

-Aside from legal battles, you will also be risking damaging your beloved stuff or causing damage to someone else.
+Aside from legal battles, you will also be risking damaging to your beloved stuff or causing damage to someone else.
 It’s not worth it to save a few bucks in the short-term.